weilandia/coding-for-managers/deployment/README.md

 # Deploying to Heroku with Git, Rails & Postgres

+Deployment is generally the last stage of development (after thorough testing) and creates/replaces your public production application with a new version of your app.
+Deployment involves not only transferring new code to a live server, but also configuring that server to deal with your files and run your application.
+In the simplest terms, this means telling the server what files to execute when it receives an incoming request.
+Luckily, Heroku does almost all of this configuration for us.

 ## Add Source Control

 1. Run `git init` on the command line to add source control to your project.
 Then commit everything you have so far using `git add .` to stage your files and then `git commit -m "put your message here"` to freeze them into a commit.